pjkarlik/BinaryThree/README.md

 ## Use of Three.js

-Three.js is imported and added into a global namespace which allows the use of their other example and developed add ones when included into one of the ```src\Three.js``` files.
-If you wish to add or edit any of the Three's dependencies or controlls you should do it from this location.
+Three.js is imported and added into a global namespace which allows the use of their example and addon scrips like OrbitControls or shaders.
+If you wish to add or edit any of the Three's dependencies or controlls you should do it from the ```src\Three.js``` file.

   ```
   import * as THREE from 'three'; // build/three.js from node_module/three